-Vancouver’s St Paul’s hospital reported nearly 40 cases of people suffering from cannabis overdoses.
-While not all of these patients came to the hospital via ambulance, you could make an educated assumption that the majority of these people came from the Sunset Beach 4/20 rally.
+On Sunset Beach, the celebrations were in full swing.
+There were roughly 40,000 persons and 482 cannabis sellers attending the event.
+The celebrations lead to 23 incidents, including 10 overdose calls.
+8 of these calls resulted in hospital visits.
+Vancouver’s St Paul’s hospital reported 40 cases of people suffering from cannabis overdoses.
+While not all of these patients came to the hospital via ambulance, it is believed that the majority of these people, if not all of them, came from the Sunset Beach 4/20 rally.